 Dr. Vetter is the Galleries Director at Arizona State University.
 He is also the Program Director of Fine Art Complex 1101 in Tempe, and the author of The Architecture of Control from Zero Books.

 He holds advanced degrees from the European Graduate School (EGS), University of California, Irvine (UCI), and the Critical Theory Institute (CTI) where he had the opportunity to study with such notable theorists as Slavoj Zižek, Alain Badiou, Jacques Rancière, Michael Hardt, Gorgio Agamben, Judith Butler, Avital Ronell, Brian Massumi, Manuel DeLanda, and Simon Critchley.
 He did his undergraduate work at the Art Center College of Design, Associates in Art and the California Art Institute.
 During his undergraduate and graduate studies he was the recipient of the Bradford Hall Arts Scholarship, the San Marino League Arts Scholarship, the Pasadena Art Alliance Arts Scholarship, the Art Center College of Design Scholarship and a UCI teaching Fellowship.

-I also appraise and authenticate works for collectors as well as offer career development services for artists.
+I also offer career development and advising services for artists.